-Hearts is a card game for 4 or 8 players.
+Hearts is a card game for 2 to 8 players.
 Played without Jokers, the game is played in rounds with each round consisting of 13 tricks.
-A trick is one card played from each player (4 or 8 cards).
+A trick is one card played from each player (2 to 8 cards).
 The objective is not to catch any tricks that contain any cards of the Heart suit, or the Queen of Spades.
 The game is over after one or more players reaches 100 accumulated points, at which point the player (or players) with the lowest overall score win the game.

 Most K.R.
 Engineering games have a variety of options or “house rules” that can be turned on and off by the game owner to change how the game plays.
 These options can include changing the winning criteria for a game, adding new rules or disabling other rules, or just placing time limits on how long you can be away before the game skips you.
 It is often helpful to know what house rules you are playing with when you sit down at a game.
 You can touch the game logo on any K.R.
 Engineering game to see a list of which options are enabled and which are not.